horacephair/horacephair.github.io/index.md

 * Guest room: Iris, Ashley, and Christopher
 * Book loft:
-* Good ol' velvety sofa: ?
+* New very large corduroy sofa: ?
 * Basement hammock: ?

 ### Master Plan (Monica's place)
-* Room for 1 :
+* Room for 1:

 ### Longlawn
-* MediumChase & Sugarbaker live here with 1 other roomie.
-Space for 1 quiet guest available in the finished basement on a large, comfier-than-average sofa:
+<em>MediumChase & Sugarbaker live here with 1 other roomie.</em>

+* Space for 1 quiet guest available in the finished basement on a large, comfier-than-average sofa:

+### Monster Palace
+<em>Chase, Megan, Martin, Am, maybe other humans?
+And one smol snek.
+And some guinea pigs</em>

+* Guest room: Manuel

+### BSA
+<em>Kim and Ed (and sometimes the kids), plus cat Harley</em>

+* Guest space in the bunk-bed room:

 ### Other Houses
 * Us???